BRAND LOYALTY PROGRAMS

 There are several types of loyalty programs, but not all of them keep customers happy and encourage purchases.
 Successful loyalty programs work because of one concept–they incentivize.
 Good loyalty programs give consumers a reason–a good reason–to participate and work towards rewards.

-For consumers to join and stay active in your loyalty program, they need to not only see value in it, but they also need to see that the reward is worth their time and most often, money.
+For consumers to join and stay active in your loyalty program, they need to not only see value in it but also need to see that the reward is worth their time and most often, money.
 To ensure your rewards program is successful, it should:

 need to feel like they are important to your business.
 For example, reach those at the start of the buyer’s journey by offering a deal for simply enrolling in the loyalty program.

-Reward More Than Purchases: While purchases are usually the number one way to earn rewards, consider offering reward for other interactions, such as referrals, so your customer doesn’t feel overly pressured to buy.
+Reward More Than Purchases: While purchases are usually the number one way to earn rewards, consider offering rewards for other interactions, such as referrals, so your customer doesn’t feel overly pressured to buy.

 Offer Member-Only Deals: Why should a consumer be part of your loyalty program if they can get all the same deals without enrolling?
 Make sure loyalty members know they are special by rewarding them with member-only sales, discounts and deals.